You may have seen a few hundred campaign commercials these days so you know election season is here!

 You can also have students stand in front of the class and make a speech with their points!
 It’s a great way to get kids comfortable speaking in front of a group and practicing those important public speaking skills!

-Click the picture to grab these Election Poster FREEBIES to create your very own campaign posters!
+Grab these Election Poster FREEBIES to create your very own campaign posters!

 To weave in a little writing, your students can write about what they plan to vote for.
-You can grab this writing FREEBIE here!

-Cast Your Ballot!
+Cast Your Ballot Activity!

 Now the exciting part!
 Allow your students to visit the voting booth to cast their ballot.
 You should review the rules of voting before you begin.
 We simply discussed that it’s important to vote with your own voice and keep your vote secret.